sherryxiaoyizhu/dev-connector-mern-stack/README.md

 ### Post

-- Add post for a user
+- Add and delete post
+- Get all posts & post by ID
+- Like or unlike a post

 ## Technology